 There has only been one major dry caving disaster in Australia.
 This was in 1990 when two students and a teacher were washed away in Mystery Creek Cave, Ida Bay in Tasmania, due to a rapid flooding.
-If you ever do Mystery Creek cave, near the exit look at the flood debris way way up above you on the walls.
-It REALLY floods!
+If you ever do Mystery Creek cave, near the exit look at the flood debris way up above you on the walls.
+It really floods!
 Tasmania, like the UK, needs respect in wet weather.
-I have heard (although not seen) that apparenly Mystery Creek now has a flood rescue area where there is extra food and warm gear to put on, that local guides are all aware of.
+I have heard (although not seen) that apparently Mystery Creek now has a flood rescue area where there is extra food and warm gear to put on, that local guides are all aware of.

 What about cave diving?

-Well this site isn’t about cave diving!
-But as there is a lot of cross over between caving and cave diving I will entertain the question… For information, there have been 16 cave diving deaths in Mt.
-Gambier over the past 40ish years, although they went from 1969 to 2010 with NO fatalities at all, until tragically three divers drowned within 2 years.
+Well – this site isn’t about cave diving!
+But as there is a lot of cross over between caving and cave diving, I will entertain the question.
+For information, there have been 16 cave diving deaths in Mt.
+Gambier over the past 40ish years, although they went from 1969 to 2010 with no fatalities at all, until tragically three divers drowned within 2 years.
 There is no explanation why such an unblemished safety record suddenly went so wrong.
 See the Cave Diving menu for more information.

-The fact that there are no Australian stats on caving accidents and fatalities is simply cause we don’t have them!
+The fact that there are no Australian stats on caving accidents and fatalities is simply because we don’t have them!
 There is the odd serious rescue, every couple of years, and some callouts for lost cavers, but no deaths.

 Look at the menu on cave rescue for more information on cave rescues.

-sport Deaths per 100,000 activities
+Sport deaths per 100,000 activities